 This report outlines the range of activities undertaken by the College and its staff to support the local and wider community.

 As well as providing the highest level of education within the school, Glenalmond staff regularly share their expertise beyond the school.
-Every year a number of Glenalmond teachers are markers or examiners for SQA, IB, GCSE, A level and Associated Board (music) examinations, and in some cases are scrutineers and senior examiners for exam boards.
-Our staff adjudicate at music competitions at other schools.
-A member of staff is the Chief Instructor for Army Cadet Force Piping, and another is a Duke of Edinburgh Award Assessor.
-Each year Glenalmond serves as an examination centre for external candidates taking GCSE or A level exams, and occasionally as an examination centre for external music candidates.
+Every year a number of Glenalmond teachers are markers, examiners or senior/expert examiners for SQA, IB, GCSE, A level and Associated Board (Music and Jazz Music) examinations, and have authored examination materials.
+One of our teachers is visiting tutor for the University of Buckingham IPGCE.
+Our staff regularly act as judges and adjudicators at music competitions at senior schools around the country and for the local music festival, Perform in Perth.
+A member of staff is a PDQB (Piping and Drumming Qualifications Board) Assessor on behalf of the Army Cadet Force, and two of our staff are Duke of Edinburgh’s Award Assessors.
+Each year Glenalmond serves as an examination centre for external candidates taking GCSE or A level exams, providing both the facility and the candidate management service at no charge, and occasionally as an examination centre for external music candidates.
+As part of our Oxbridge preparation programme, we offered considerable support to a pupil from a local state school who applied to Oxford to read History and Economics and interview practice to other state school pupils.

-Our staff give lectures, public talks and presentations at conferences in specialist subjects and we have hosted the annual SCIS Classics and the Craigclowan French weekend.
+Our staff give lectures, public talks and presentations at conferences in specialist subjects and we have hosted the annual SCIS Classics conference, an inter-school German/Spanish immersion day and the Craigclowan School French weekend.

 We have strong links with a number of local primary schools, and are pleased to be able to provide specialist help and support for these schools in a number of areas.

 We hold an annual Choral Day for up to 200 pupils from other schools from Perth, Edinburgh and often the North of England.
-Inspiring Innovation Days are run for up to 100 pupils from Scottish schools, and this was extended to another 150 pupils at an orphanage in Kenya.
+Inspiring Innovation Days are run for up to 100 pupils from Scottish schools.
+Our pupils also perform at schools in Scotland and England.

-Our staff drive a Glenalmond vehicle to support Logiealmond Primary School by making off-site trips possible and affordable.
-Staff also give their time to help upgrade this small local school, for example by constructing play areas.
+Our staff regularly drive a Glenalmond vehicle to support Logiealmond Primary School by making off-site trips possible and affordable and we also support this small local school’s fundraising efforts.

 A Scottish dance and Ceilidh session was provided for local prep schools.
-Specialist lacrosse and bushcraft sessions for younger pupils are also provided at Glenalmond, and prep school pupils joined a Glenalmond pupil trip to Hadrian's Wall.
+Specialist bushcraft sessions for younger pupils were also provided at Glenalmond.

 Glenalmond staff also regularly preach and take assembly at prep schools and our Chaplain presides over services such as Harvest Festival and carol services at local schools.